Murder of Ankita Bhandari: Murder

-According to the three convicted, Pulkit Arya had a heated conversation with Ankita about an unspecified topic.
-The three accused and Ankita Bhandari then all went to a different location to resolve things.
-However, on their way, they had an altercation with Ankita after which they pushed her into the Chilla canal.
+According to the three convicted, Arya had a heated conversation with Bhandari about an unspecified topic.
+The three men, along with Bhandari, then went to a different location to resolve things.
+However, on their way, the men had an altercation with Bhandari, after which they pushed her into the Chilla canal.
 They then returned to the hotel and told a different story to their staff.

-Bhandari's father, Birendra Singh attempted to register a missing person complaint.
-Singh visited three police stations in the next 12 hours – Pauri thana, Muni Ki Reti thana and Kotwali thana at Rishikesh – but his FIR was not lodged citing grounds of jurisdiction, ignoring the system of a zero FIR.
+Bhandari's father attempted to register a missing person complaint.
+He visited three police stations in the next 12 hours – Pauri police station, Muni Ki Reti police station, and Kotwali police station at Rishikesh – but his first information report (FIR) was not lodged, citing grounds of jurisdiction, despite Zero FIR policies.
 He was told to go to the revenue police.

-Meanwhile Pulkit Arya, the owner of the resort, had informed revenue police officer Vaibhav Pratap of Ankita's disappearance September 19.
-Vaibhav Pratap however went on leave without initiating any action.
+Meanwhile, Arya had informed revenue police officer Vaibhav Pratap of Bhandari's disappearance on 19 September.
+Pratap, however, went on leave without initiating any action.

-Ankita's dead body was recovered by the State Disaster Response Force of the Uttarakhand police on 24 September 2022 from the Chilla canal's barrage.
+Bhandari's body was recovered by the State Disaster Response Force of the Uttarakhand police on 24 September 2022 from the Chilla canal's barrage.